I beg to move,

 A contract for the payment of rent is not a contract for credit.
 By and large, rent is paid in advance, frequently accompanied by a rental deposit.
 Nevertheless, a strong history of making rental payments on time is a good indication that an individual is capable of adhering to the discipline of making payments of sums due at the times at which they are due, which should be of interest to mortgage lenders.
 I therefore strongly support the proposition that credit reference agencies should record rental payments and take them into account.
 Not only might that assist in connection with mortgage applications, it would show a history of dependability that would open up other benefits, such as not requiring prepayment meters, making consumer credit easier, and better supporting tenants who wish to move into another rented property.

 At present, only one credit reference agency, Experian, appears to have a model to enable rental payment history to be included in its credit scoring.
-Working with Big Issue Invest, Experian has developed a model called Rental Exchange, which allows large landlords—chiefly social landlords, but also private landlords with more than 100 properties—to report rental payments directly.
+As my hon.
+Friend has said, working with Big Issue Invest, Experian has developed a model called Rental Exchange, which allows large landlords—chiefly social landlords, but also private landlords with more than 100 properties—to report rental payments directly.

 There are certain deficiencies in Experian’s scheme, however.
 The private rented sector is growing, and has now surpassed the social rented sector.
 The vast majority of private landlords have significantly fewer than 100 properties; indeed, research undertaken by the London School of Economics for the former Council of Mortgage Lenders found that only 7% of private landlords rented out five or more properties.
-If a landlord has fewer than 100 properties, tenants who want to include their rent payment history on Experian’s credit score are required to pay their rent to a company known as CreditLadder, which in turn pays the rent to the landlord and reports the payment to Experian.
+If a landlord has fewer than first 100 properties, tenants who want to include their rent payment history on Experian’s credit score are required to pay their rent first to a company known as CreditLadder which my hon.
+Friend mentioned, which in turn pays the rent to the landlord and reports the payment to Experian.

 Despite those criticisms, it is welcome that at least one credit reference agency is beginning to record rental payments.
 It would be good if other credit reference agencies began to follow suit.
 The Residential Landlords Association, which my hon.
 Friend the Member for Sutton and Cheam mentioned and which is the leading private sector representative organisation, has suggested an alternative to CreditLadder’s means of recording timely rental payments, and I would be grateful if my hon.
 Friend the Economic Secretary took account of it.